ecetino/eye-browser/README.md

 Trainer intended for use with LazyEye.
-Allows user to become accustomed to using eye tracking for cursor movement.
+Allows user to become accustomed to using eye tracking for cursor movement through training modules involving keyboard use, eye movement tests, and by simulating a web browser.